-Ney information - for demnitions and notes see Appendix A Published Admission Number (PAN) for Reception 45 Do we have a catchment area?
+Published Admission Number (PAN) for Reception 45 Do we have a catchment area?
 Yes Department for Education school number 878 - 2461 Age range of children in this school?
 4-11 What kind of school is this?
 Community Who is the Admissions authority?
-Devon County Council Do we belong to a federation or chain of schools? - When will children in the normal age group for 1 September 2013 to 31 August 2014 Reception have been born? see notes below When can parents apply for admission to Reception?
-15 November 2017 to 15 January 2018 How can parents apply for admission to Reception? online at devon.cc/admissionsonline paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form ( SIF ) for additional priority?
-No When will places be offered for Reception?
-16 April 2018 When should appeals for admissions to Reception be submitted?
-14 May 2018 When can applications for In-year admission be Applications can be made for in-year admission at any made? time after the start of the Reception year up to the final half term in Year 6.
-Education, Health and Care Plan Any child whose Education, Health and Care Plan names this school will be admitted.
+Devon County Council Do we belong to a federation or chain of schools? - When will children in the normal age group for 1 September 2014 to 31 August 2015 Reception have been born? see notes below When can parents apply for admission to Reception?
+15 November 2018 to 15 January 2019 How can parents apply for admission to Reception? devon.cc/admissionsonline.
+Paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form (SIF) for No additional priority?
+When will places be offered for Reception?
+16 April 2019 When should appeals for admissions to Reception 15 May 2019 be submitted?
+When can applications for In-year admission be Applications can be made for in-year admission at any made? time after the start of the Reception year up to the final half term in Year 6.
+Any child whose Education, Health and Care Dlan (EUCD) names this school will be admitted

+Any child whose Education, Health and Care Plan (EHCP) names this school will be admitted.
 Oversubscription criteria (to be used only if we need to prioritise applications - see notes below):

-Oversubscription criteria (to be used only if we need to prioritise applications - see notes below):

-1. Looked After Children or previously Looked After Children who were immediately adopted or made the subject of a child arrangements order or a special guardianship order.

-- 2. Children for whom an exceptional medical or social need to attend this school is demonstrated. - 3.
-Children who live in our designated area, with a sibling on roll at this school when the application is made. - 4.
-Other children who live in our designated area. - 5.
-Children who live outside our designated area, with a sibling on roll at this school when the application is made. - 6.
-Children of members of staff employed at this school for more than two years when the application is made or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 7.
-Other children.

-Tie breaker - to prioritise applications in the same oversubscription criterion, we will use:

-- a) straight-line distance from home to school and, - b) where distances are equal (within a metre) we will use a Random Ballot.
+- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order. - 2.
+Priority will next be given to children based on their exceptional medical or social needs or those of a parent with evidence from a medical specialist or social worker of the child's or parent's need and why they must attend this school rather than any other, based on those needs. - 3.
+Priority will next be given to children living within the catchment area set out in the map below, who are siblings of pupils on roll at this school. - 4.
+Priority will next be given to other children living within the catchment area. - 5.
+Priority will next be given to children living outside the catchment area, who are siblings of pupils on roll at this school. - 6.
+Priority will next be given to children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 7.
+Other children. - Tie breaker to prioritise applications in the same oversubscription criterion, we will use: - a) straight-line distance from home to school and, - b) where distances are equal (within a metre) we will use a Random Ballot.